romainberger/yeoman-wordpress/README.md

   `$ yeoman init yeoman-wordpress` - Generates a new Wordpress project with a starter theme and the files needed to use Yeoman.
 Once Yeoman is done, install your new wordpress project, and activate the theme in the admin panel.

-  Yeoman will ask you which version of Wordpress you want to use (3.4.2 by default).
+  Yeoman will ask you which version of Wordpress you want to use (latest stable version by default).
   The starter theme used is [_s](https://github.com/automattic/_s) but you can specify another theme if you want.

 ### Server